The API Abstraction Layers of CloudRail

 Layer 3: Advanced Request

 This integration layer is for very specific integration requirements which are not covered by Universal APIs or Single Integrations.
 It basically allows you to define any http API request on your own.
 So everything you find being documented in the API docs of the respective provider, can also be used via CloudRail.
-Just go to any Single Integrations and click on “More Functions” to get started.
+Just go to any Single Integrations and click on “More Functions” to get started (Example for Facebook).
 Even though this feels like a bit more complicated, CloudRail still covers some work by handling errors and the authentication.
 This method gives you the most flexibility but is also the most complicated.

 Any questions?
 Feel free to contact us any time.